radekkozak/letter/README.md

 ### running full auto with Letter Template (easiest and preferred way)

-You can receive your daily readings with Letter automatically by using available [Letter Template](https://github.com/radekkozak/letter-template).
+You can receive your daily readings with Letter automatically by using this [Letter Template](https://github.com/radekkozak/letter-template).
 Just click **"Use this template"** button, set up required env variables and you're good to go.
 You can also adjust template to your liking.

 ### running as Standalone on your server or local machine